 I say ‘likely’ because, without doing a big survey or having access to the inner workings of people’s minds, I can’t be sure that these are the reasons.
 But there are certain patterns of what we might call ‘hypercapitalisation’ that crop up so often, I think these explanations seem fairly credible.

 Reason #1: Adjacency

-If a term consists of two words or sets of initials, and the first of these begins (correctly) with a capital, it’s easy to think – maybe subconsciously – that the second should as well.
+If a term consists of two words or two sets of initials, and the first of these begins (correctly) with a capital, it’s easy to think – maybe subconsciously – that the second should as well.
 This would explain why people often write such things as ‘an IT System’, ‘British Politicians’ and ‘American Football’.
 But these terms aren’t titles or proper nouns, so the second word in each case doesn’t need to be capitalised.

 (The latter is very common, but there really is no reason for the capital ‘F’.
 If you’re unconvinced, try this: if you were just writing ‘football’ – or ‘golf’ or ‘swimming’ – in mid-sentence, would you start it with a capital?)